 Throughout her lifetime O’Keeffe used what she had around her.
 An understanding of the simulation of one sense by another, led to her creating abstract pictures from noise or heat.
 She captured cattle lowing in her native Texas, but in flat colours not as realistic copies.
 This is known as chromothesia.
 Sunsets became streaks of hot colour in the foreground against a complimentary colour background.
-She painted New York buildings and skylines punctuated by loud red stop lights.
+O’Keeffe painted New York buildings and skylines punctuated by loud red stop lights.

-I found it quite sad that when O’Keeffe found her place in New Mexico she wanted to hold it to herself so that others did not show an interest and presumably change her view of it with their visions.
+I found it quite sad that when O’Keeffe found her place in New Mexico she wanted to hold it to herself.
+Presumably so that others did not show an interest and change her view of it with their visions.
 The landscape, buildings and people there suited her flat plains of colour.
-Of course there are few flowers in the dry mountain plateaus and desert so she adapted to the painting of bones which there were a lot of.
+Of course, there are few flowers in the dry mountain plateaus and desert so she adapted to the painting of bones which there were a lot of.
 Georgia O’Keeffe stayed true to capturing the beauty of what she saw around her, her way.

 O’Keeffe has inspired me to take many macro or close-up shots of flowers.
 I am old school, I take what I see.
 I use the light available and frame before shooting.
 To see what others may not see and share those images is exciting.

 The photograph above is one that I took in 2013 with an iPhone (unfiltered).
 The pale pink poppy has always meant a lot to me as my nan used to grow them.
 The petals used to remind me of tissue paper.

 The photograph below is a moment captured in 2017 on iPhone, in my own garden as I cleared some dead hydrangea heads and leaves.
 These tulips sprang up from where they had been held down and over-shadowed.